lcfr-eth/defihacks/analysis/BSC-OKC-ProcessLpReward.md

         lastProcessTimestamp = block.timestamp;
     }
   ```

-The goal is now clear: To become an LP for OKC and reap the LP rewards.
+The attack becomes clearer:

+An attacker having knowledge of uniswapv2/pancake swap knows they can Flashloan USDT from one provider, then flashSwap the pool/pair of its OKC by providing USDT.

+The attacker then mints LP tokens by using the OKC and USDT as collateral.
+They can then trigger the ProcessLpReward() function to be rewarded with OKC tokens.

+Now with additional OKC tokens the attacker needs to removeLiquidity from the Pair by burning/transferring the LP tokens for the BSC-USDT and OKC tokens back.

+They then swap all of the OKC tokens to BSC-USDT

+Finally they repay the flashloans with the BSC-USDT and the profit is the additional OKC that was swapped for BSC-USDC.

-### Attack
+### Real Attack
-First we need to build a large BSC-USDT position using multiple Flashloan providers.
+First the attacker builds a large BSC-USDT position using multiple Flashloan providers.

 The attacker uses multiple [DODOEX flashSwap](https://github.com/DODOEX/docs/blob/2f687d341183cf71ff267dcc4fca5a7d194f5d8c/docs/flashSwap.md?plain=1#L17) implementations for the initial BSC-USDT by chaining the DPPFlashLoanCall callback in order to call additional ```DODOEX flashLoan``` contracts for additional BSC-USDT.

-The attacker chains six BSC-USDT flashloans.
+They chains six BSC-USDT flashloans.

 The first five flashloans come from DODOEX
 ```